 Chocolate fans may insist on a visit to the Museu de la Xocolata, a private chocolate museum in El Born.
 You get free entry if you have the Barcelona card which is a good way to see it as it is small, quick visit.
 But apparently the choc they sell there is very good and the hot chocolate gets mentioned in lots of reviews!

-But Barcelona also has its share of quirky and unique stores.
-Here is Picasso himself in the doorway of El Ingenio at Carrer d’en Rauric 6.
-It specialises in the giant heads used in parades and festivals.
-It stocks lots of theatre and magic goods too.
+Close by is the traditional Gothic Quarter which is fun to explore and has vintage shops that’ll appeal to teens in Barcelona.
+This neighbourhood has its share of quirky and unique stores: here is Picasso himself in the doorway of El Ingenio at Carrer d’en Rauric 6.
+It specialises in the giant cartoon-like heads used in parades and festivals and stocks theatre and magic goods too.
 And it’s just as fascinating inside as you’d expect!

-Gracia is a lovely district to wander, window shop and find treasures, click here for more shops we found.
-And after a couple of day’s diet of protein and carbs we pounced on this display of perfect fruit too.
+Gracia is another lovely district to wander, window shop and find treasures.
+It has a village feel with tree-lined streets and fresh produce to buy.
+After a couple of day’s diet of protein and carbs we pounced on this display of perfect fruit!

 The busiest part of the beach is Barceloneta.
-It is closest to the city and was packed when we arrived on a hot and breezy Saturday afternoon.
+It is closest to the city and was packed when we arrived on a hot and breezy Saturday afternoon in August.

 There are huge pleasure boats in the dock and a palm fringed broadwalk to stroll along – dodging electric scooter riders.